Northern Saw-whet Owl - Aegolius acadicus

 A pair will raise a single brood; in years when food is abundant, they will nest slightly earlier in the season.

-Mortality: Captive Owls have lived for 8 years, but mortality in the wild is likely relatively high.
+Mortality: Captive Owls have lived for over 10 years, but mortality in the wild is likely relatively high.
 They compete with Boreal Owls, starlings, and squirrels for nest cavities, and are preyed upon by larger Owls, martens, Cooper's Hawks, and Northern Goshawks.

 Habitat: Northern Saw-whet Owls inhabit coniferous and deciduous forests, with thickets of second-growth or shrubs.
 They occur mainly in forests with deciduous trees, where woodpeckers create cavities for nest sites.
 Breeding habitat is usually swampy or wet, rather than dry.
 Riparian habitat is often preferred.

 Distribution: North America - Breeds from south-eastern Alaska, central British Columbia, including the Queen Charlotte Islands, central Alberta, central Saskatchewan, central Manitoba, central Ontario, southern Quebec, northern New Brunswick, Prince Edward Island, and Nova Scotia, south to the mountains of southern California to southern New Mexico, locally in western South Dakota and western Minnesota, northern Illinois, southern Michigan, central Ohio, West Virginia, western Maryland, and New York; also breeds locally in the mountains of eastern Tennessee and western North Carolina.

 They Winter generally throughout much of the breeding range, but part of the population migrates south regularly to the central United States and irregularly to more southern areas along the Gulf coast and central Florida.